catseye/Lariat/README.md

 variables.
 We haven't introduced such an operation because it should be possible to build such an operation using `destruct`; basically, render the two terms as text (or some other concrete representation), then compare the texts for equality.

-(The procedure for obtaining a fresh name needs to be deterministic for this to work properly, so that the fresh names generated when `destruct`ing two equal abstractions, match up in both of the terms.)
+(This does however require that thete is an operation for rendering a name to its textual representation, and also that the procedure for obtaining a fresh name is deterministic, so that the fresh names generated when `destruct`ing two equal abstractions, match up in both of the terms.)

-But of course such an operation could be provided as a native operation for performance or convenience.
-Similarly, although we have shown that we can implement `freevars` using the operations of the ADT, it is expected that it would already be implemented in the implementation of the ADT
-(to correctly implement `destruct`), so could be exposed to the user as well.
+Of course, such an operation could be provided as a native operation for performance or convenience.
+(This is one of the nice things about ADTs -- they can be sub-ADTs of a larger ADT.)
+Similarly, although we have shown that we can implement `freevars` using the operations of the ADT, the definition of the `destruct` operation essentially requires that something equivalent to it already exists, and it could be exposed to the user as well.

 ### The possibility of an algebraic formulation